7/24/2019

 Operator

-Our next question comes from the line of Ross Muechen, Evercore ISI.
+Our next question comes from the line of Ross Mukin, Evercore ISI.
 Please proceed with your question.

 speaker

 Good morning, guys, and congrats.
 Maybe on the TAS business, on the tech business, you gave us some good color on OCE.
 Obviously, that continues to have momentum.
-It feels like in general, there's a number of other parts contributing in the SaaS-based part of the business to the overall growth rate being elevated.
-And it seems like also some of the M&A you've brought in over the years, obviously, helping to accelerate growth there.
-Just maybe give us a feel for outside of just OCE contributing some of the other pieces that are helping that business get to high single-digit growth, which obviously is a material acceleration of where you've been.
+It feels like, in general, there's a number of other parts kind of contributing in kind of the SaaS-based part of the business. to kind of the overall growth rate being elevated.
+And it seems like also some of the M&A you've brought in over the years, obviously helping to accelerate growth there.
+Just maybe give us a feel for outside of just OCE contributing some of the other pieces that are helping, you know, that business get to kind of high single-digit growth, which, you know, obviously is a material acceleration of where you've been.

 speaker